jfeinstein10/SlidingMenu/README.md

 ===========

 A sample Android project to explore creating slide-in menus like in the Spotify and Facebook applications.
 You can use it all you want in your Android apps provided that you cite this project and include the license in your app.
+Also, remember to include the [ActionBarSherlock][2] license if you choose to use the provided ActionBar.

 Here's a very early (~3 weeks ago) demo video of it in action :  http://www.youtube.com/watch?v=dfR9kR55E8I